Image

 In 2024, Town Staff, along with the Town’s Consultant, Arcadis, did a wide-ranging search of potential staging sites for the outfall pipe.
 The sites were evaluated based on accessibility, space for storage, assembling and construction equipment/facilities, water depth, protected waters and site security.
 Through the evaluation process, Lora Bay Park was deemed the only suitable site.
 Although the public use of the park would be interrupted for the summer, using Town lands to construct the offshore pipe would eliminate the costs associated with a lease agreement of a private landowner, therefore reducing the overall cost of construction.

-The shoreline of Georgian Bay has a restricted activity window for the protection of spawning fish that extends between September 30 and July 15.
-This window provides 2.5 months to conduct any work in Georgian Bay.
-Pre-construction preparation will be conducted before the July 15 window to ensure that work on the shoreline can be completed on time.
+The shoreline of Georgian Bay has a restricted activity window for the protection of spawning fish that extends between September and July.
+This window provides approximately 2.5 months to conduct any work in Georgian Bay.
+Pre-construction preparation will be conducted before the window opens to ensure that work on the shoreline can be completed on time.
 Public access to Lora Bay Park will be prohibited during the pre-construction and construction window.
-At the completion of the construction of the outfall, restoration work for the park could potentially add benefits for the community, based on Council’s direction.

 Why Now?